185

 19

-Marie Thérèse Casgrain, ., née Forget was a French Canadian feminist, reformer, politician and senator.
-She was a leader in the fight for women's right to vote in the province of Quebec, as well as...
+Marie Thérèse Casgrain was a Canadian feminist, reformer, politician and senator.
+She was a leader in the fight for women's right to vote in the province of Quebec, as well as the first woman to lead...

 19